ed23b048-design/Arduino-related-work/README.md

-# Arduino-related-work
-Arduino sensor actuator integration
+# Arduino sensor actuator integration

 I this repository we will try to integrate a sensor (Potentiometer) with an actuator (Buzzer / led).
 We will try to show you how the actuator will actuate when the sensor data crosses a threshold.